MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Glossary.md

 ---
 # PowerShell Glossary

 This article lists common terms used to talk about PowerShell.
-It includes definitions and guidelines such as capitalization.

 ## B